arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

    decor.paint('"custom"', tempK=270)
    decor.paint('"soma"', Vm=-50)

-With our default and initial values taken care of, we can add some density mechanisms.
-Let's place a *pas* mechanism everywhere on the cell using the previously defined "all" region; an *hh* mechanism on the "custom" region; and an *Ih* mechanism on the "dend" region.
+With the default and initial values taken care of, we can add some density mechanisms.
+Let's *paint* a *pas* mechanism everywhere on the cell using the previously defined "all" region; an *hh* mechanism on the "custom" region; and an *Ih* mechanism on the "dend" region.
 The *Ih* mechanism is explicitly constructed in order to change the default values of its 'gbar' parameter.